Forgot Your Password?

 Levemir has many similarities when compared to Lantus.
 Firstly, the FDA (The Food and Drug Administration) has approved both Lantus and Levemir to improve blood sugar levels in children and adults with type 1 diabetes.

-But Lantus is approved for children of 6 years and older experiencing type 1 diabetes.
-Whereas Levemir is approved for children of 2 years and older with type 1 diabetes.
-On the other hand, when it comes to type 2 diabetes, Levemir is approved to treat both children and adults with type 2 diabetes.
-Whereas Lantus is approved to treat only adults with type 2 diabetes.
+But Lantus is approved for children of 6 years and older experiencing type 1 diabetes, whereas Levemir is recommended for children of 2 years and older with type 1 diabetes.
+On the other hand, when it comes to type 2 diabetes, Levemir is approved to treat both children and adults with type 2 diabetes, whereas Lantus is approved to treat only adults with type 2 diabetes.

 It’s also important to note that these two drugs come in different forms: